ParadigmShift-PT/babel-canvas/README.md

 — one structured event per line (`BROADCAST` / `DELIVER` / `DIGEST` / `NEIGHBOR_*`).
-That's enough to measure, automatically, that the demo really does what it claims: that every paint reaches every node (reliability), how fast (latency), and that all nodes converge to the same image.
-The companion **`babel-canvas-experiments`** project runs the demo across many configurations and checks exactly that — so the canvas is also how we validate the membership and gossip protocols underneath it.
+That's enough to measure, automatically, that the demo really does what it claims: that every paint reaches every node (reliability), how fast (latency), and that all nodes converge to the same image — enough for an external driver to verify, automatically, the membership and gossip protocols underneath it.

 ---